 Investment advisory is the process that advisors help you help you invest wisely.
 Companies offering investment advisory may offer the following services:

-- How will you help me reach my goals?It’s crucial that you sit down with your advisor early on and go over your short and long term financial goals.
+- How will you help me reach my goals?It is crucial that you sit down with your advisor early on and go over your short and long term financial goals.
 If your investments are helping you reach your goals, then you need to re-evaluate them.
-Some of your goals might be to expand your new business or accumulate enough wealth to afford new equipment.
 Your investment should mirror your business’ goals, whatever they are.

-We want to help you navigate through the investment advisory process and come out on top.
-If you want help finding an advisor or putting together an investment portfolio, contact us today.
+We want to help you navigate through the investment advisory process so you can come out on top.
+If you want help finding an advisor or putting together an investment portfolio, contact us.